bigyihsuan/International-Phonetic-Esoteric-Language/README.md

 ## Types
 There are 2 types in IPEL: Numbers and Strings.
 ### Numbers
-Numbers are solely integers.
+Numbers can be integers or floats.
 Numbers also represent boolean values: 0 and negative values are falsy, and positive values are truthy.

 Number literals can only be pushed in a single digit from `0-9`.
 Additional manipulation will be needed to input larger numbers.

 ### Strings
 Strings are just sequences as characters.
-Under the hood, characters are pushed onto the stack as their ASCII values.
 These are delimited by `<>`.

 ## Instructions
 ### Arguments and Returns
 Arguments are always taken from the stack via implicit popping.
 Any instruction can have any number of arguments, which will be noted below.

-All instructions return to the stack.
+All instructions return output to the stack.
 If an instruction has no return value, it does nothing after execution.
 For instructions that return multiple values, the return values are pushed sequentially (if an instruction returns `a,b`, it will push `a`, then `b`).

 ### Instructions
 #### Literal-related